Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

 6. Just because something is different does not mean it is bad.
 7. Standardization is indeed the fundamental principle of desperation: when no other solution appears possible, simply design everything the same way, so people only have to learn once.
 8. Standards should represent the psychological conceptual models, not the physical mechanics.
-9. Standards simplify life for everyone; but also tend to hinder future development.
+9. Standards simplify life for everyone, but also tend to hinder future development.
 10. **Skeumorphic**: incorporating old ideas or paradigms into new technologies (even when they play no functional role).
-Skeumorphism is a helpful way to transition from old to new technologies.
+Skeuomorphism is a helpful way to transition from old to new technologies.

 ## Chapter 5: Human error?
 No, bad design
 > Error occurs for many reasons.
 The most common is in the nature of the tasks and procedures that require people to behave in unnatural ways — staying alert for hours at a time, providing precise, accurate control specifications, all the while multitasking, doing several things at once, and subjected to multiple interfering activities.
-Interruptions are a common reason for error, not helped by designs and procedures that assume full, dedicated attention yet that do not make it easy to resume operations after an interruption.
+Interruptions are a common reason for errors, not helped by designs and procedures that assume full, dedicated attention yet that does not make it easy to resume operations after an interruption.

 1. 75-95% of industrial accidents are caused by human error.
 2. Root cause analysis: investigate the accident until the single, underlying cause is found.